A Field Manual for Community Dengue Response · Pune District, Maharashtra

 🪣

-Pune's informal settlements receive municipal water 3–5 days per week on average.
-Residents have no choice but to store water in drums, pots, and tanks — this is not negligence, it is adaptation to intermittent supply.
-Effective source reduction works with this reality: covering, treating, and scrubbing regularly rather than eliminating storage containers that families depend on.
-SATHI's Pune field work documents that messaging that ignores this double-bind immediately loses community trust.
+Pune's informal settlements get municipal water 3 to 5 days a week on average.
+People store water in drums, pots, and tanks because they have to, not because they don't know better.
+Telling them they're negligent doesn't work and it's not true.
+Effective source reduction works with this reality.
+You cover, treat, and scrub on a regular schedule rather than trying to eliminate containers families depend on to survive.
+SATHI's Pune field work is clear, messaging that ignores this loses community trust fast.

 Common breeding sites in Pune's urban informal settlements

 If it holds water for more than a few days, check it.
-In Pune, PMC field surveys consistently find overhead and ground-level storage tanks as the highest-positivity container type.
+PMC field surveys in Pune consistently find overhead and ground-level storage tanks as the top positive container type.

 • Overhead & ground-level plastic water storage tanks (most common positive site in Pune surveys)